Face of America | Gettysburg 2017

 Each route has a limited number of positions, so interested athletes are encouraged to register early to avoid disappointment.
 Signing up to our 2017 Face of America mailing list is the most reliable means to keep updated on the event and to receive a direct email notification when registration opens.

-Online registration will open for civilian, active-duty and retired military able-bodied athletes in early November 2016.
-Our free online pre-qualification application for adaptive athletes will open in early October (online registration for the invited adaptive athletes will open in early January).
+Online registration is open for civilian, active-duty and retired military able-bodied athletes.
+Our free online qualification application for adaptive athletes is now open (online registration for the invited adaptive athletes will open in early January).

 ABOUT OUR RIDE